A Phase 1 Study of CTIM-76 in Patients With Recurring Ovarian Cancer and Other Advanced Solid Tumors

 Inclusion Criteria

-• Subjects with CLDN6 positive platinum resistant/refractory ovarian, advanced testicular or advanced endometrial cancer. - Subject with measurable disease per RECIST 1.1 - ECOG 0, 1, or 2 - Subjects with adequate organ function.
+• Participants with CLDN6 positive platinum resistant/refractory ovarian, advanced testicular or advanced endometrial cancer. - Participants with measurable disease per RECIST 1.1. - ECOG 0, 1, or 2 and life expectancy of ≥ 12 weeks. - Participants with adequate organ function.

 Exclusion Criteria

-• Evidence of central nervous system metastases, leptomeningeal disease or spinal cord compression. - Uncontrolled significant active infection or any medical or other condition that in opinion of the investigator would preclude the subject's participation in the study. - Prior treatment with CLDN-6 targeted therapy. - Concurrent participation in another investigational clinical trial.
+• Evidence of central nervous system metastases, leptomeningeal disease or spinal cord compression. - Uncontrolled significant active infection or any medical or other condition that in opinion of the Investigator would preclude the participant's participation in the study. - Concurrent participation in another investigational clinical trial.

 Study Design